The Ghana National Ambulance Service is now equipped to provide rapid emergency services using SnooCODE.

 · Reduce emergency response times in order to meet the international standard requirement of 8 minutes

 · Provide management of the National Ambulance Service with concrete data that will serve as the basis for medium to long term strategic operations planning

-Plans are underway to roll-out in the other major cities in Ghana in 2017.
+Plans are underway to roll-out in the other major cities in Ghana and Africa in 2020.